percona/pmm-doc/docs/faq.md

 ## How do I set up Alerting in PMM?

-When a monitored service metric reaches a defined threshold, PMM Server can trigger alerts for it either using the Grafana Alerting feature or by using an external alert manager, such as [vmalert](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmalert) by VictoriaMetrics.
+When a monitored service metric reaches a defined threshold, PMM Server can trigger alerts for it either using the Grafana Alerting feature or by using an external alert manager.

 With these methods you must configure alerting rules that define conditions under which an alert should be triggered, and the channel used to send the alert (e.g. email).

 Alerting in Grafana allows attaching rules to your dashboard panels.
 Grafana Alerts are already integrated into PMM Server and may be simpler to get set up.

-VictoriaMetrics vmalert allows the creation of more sophisticated alerting rules and can be easier to manage installations with a large number of hosts.
+Alertmanager allows the creation of more sophisticated alerting rules and can be easier to manage installations with a large number of hosts.
 This additional flexibility comes at the expense of simplicity.

 !!! note